 “We want to capture the North Atlantic maritime style, with its great meso-climate for aging, [including] humidity swings that affect how it develops and evaporates, and the push and pull of the oak.”
 Temperature-controlled fermentation near Beantown is a breeze, retaining delicate aromas and super unique expressions.

-As for the obvious associations with other females in the rum trade—Appleton Estate, El Dorado and Zacapa all have women at the helm—Campbell finds it exciting but can’t really figure out what makes this category so different from the sexism she frequently encountered in the whiskey world.
+As for the obvious associations with other women in the rum trade—Appleton Estate, El Dorado and Zacapa all have women at the helm—Campbell finds it exciting but can’t really figure out what makes this category so different from the sexism she frequently encountered in the whiskey world.

 “Maybe global diversity encourages more gender diversity, or maybe the industry respects excellence over gender,” she says.
 “It has made my life and career better and easier.
 There’s a nice sisterhood; you don’t get a lot of ingrained female competition; we are all so happy for each other.”